NitrogenLinux/ntg-blog/about.md

 ---

 Hi!
 Im tekq, the Founder and Lead Developer of Nitrogen!
-This blog is made specifically for new relating to Nitrogen, Elements and much more!
+This blog is made specifically for news relating to Nitrogen, Elements and much more!

 ### Contact me